jblindsay/whitebox-tools/README.md

 - ***D8Pointer***: Calculates a D8 flow pointer raster from an input DEM.
 - ***DInfFlowAccumulation***: Calculates a D-infinity flow accumulation raster from an input DEM.
 - ***DInfPointer***: Calculates a D-infinity flow pointer (flow direction) raster from an input DEM.
+- ***DownslopeFlowpathLength***: Calculates the downslope flowpath length from each cell to basin outlet.
 - ***FD8FlowAccumulation***: Calculates a FD8 flow accumulation raster from an input DEM.
 - ***FillDepressions***: Fills all of the depressions in a DEM.
 Depression breaching should be preferred in most cases.
 - ***JensonSnapPourPoints***: Moves outlet points used to specify points of interest in a watershedding operation to the nearest stream cell.